dvasquez08/daily-brew/README.md

-# Firebase Studio

-This is a NextJS starter in Firebase Studio.

-To get started, take a look at src/app/page.tsx.
+# The Daily Brew

+Welcome!
+This is a sample site for a cafe/restaurant.
+The name of this cafe for this project is the daily brew.